retentioneering/retentioneering-tools/docs/source/user_guides/step_sankey.rst

     ></iframe>
     </div>

-At this diagram we see that ``path_end`` appears at the 4th step and involves 443 users.
+In this diagram we see that ``path_end`` appears at the 4th step and involves 443 users.
 At the 5th step ``path_end`` event contains 823 users, and for 443 of them the event has been propagated from the previous step.

 Collapsing rare events
 ----------------------